Lewis Nkosi: Mating Birds (1986)

 Mating Birds is the narration of an educated South African black native called Ndi Sibiya.
 He narrates the story from prison, awaiting a death sentence.
 As a jobless youth Sibiya wanders the city of Durban and reaches the segregated beach.
 There he finds a white girl on the other side of the fence (on the white side of the beach).
 They silently exchange looks and enter into a muted affair.
 They were well aware that race laws in South Africa would sentence them to imprisonment if caught.
 The white girl intentionally allows her naked body to be seen by Sibiya.
 He takes the entire episode as a love affair between the white girl and himself.
 The girl with her regular appearances on the beach and seeming interest dupes Sibiya into believing her.

 After several silent meetings on the beach, Sibiya follows her to her bungalow, finds her lonely and willing, and enters into sexual copulation.
 But they are discovered by neighbours, and the white girl accuses Sibiya of rape.
 A trial by white judges begins.
 In the court, the white girl, Veronica, denies any knowledge of Sibiya and reiterates the charge of rape against him.
 The court finds Sibiya guilty and sentences him to death.

 The novel generated a controversy and received critical attention, being awarded the Macmillan Silver Pen Prize in 1986.
 The New York Times declared the novel one of the best hundred books of 1986.
+A review in Publishers Weekly concluded: "Although Nkosi is a talented writer, this work is to be read more for the strength of its message than for the power of its prose.
+This is a short, but by no means a small, novel."